LaunchCodeEducation/linux/content/contributing/edit-page/index.md

 ### Identifying & Making a Change

 Looking over the file we see a typo.
 On `line 18` the current curriculum says the word `it's`, but they are using the apostrophe incorrectly.
-The typo is highlighted in teh following picture:
+The typo is highlighted in the following picture:

 ![highlighted-typo](pictures/highlighted-typo.png?classes=border)